voidbruxo/VoidBruxo/README.md

 - Learning some Network Basics
 - fork of FUCK GFW TUI app
 - make a TUI script for tor
+## My  Current Challenege
+- remove all floating functions and keybindings of dwm
+- maybe fork dwm for even less bloated wm XD
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Contact Information 🤙🏻